Medical Reviewer: Jordan P. Roberts, PA-C

 Doximity Dialer is now a part of the main Doximity app, and it’s one of the most useful day-to-day apps you can download.

-Most people (guilty) don’t answer calls they don’t recognize or blocked number because they are usually spam.
+A lot of people (guilty), including patients, don’t answer calls they don’t recognize or that comes from blocked numbers, because they are usually spam.

 There is also a new Dialer Video feature to help support the use of telemedicine since the United States acts like we’ve never seen a pandemic before.

 Best of all, it’s completely free on iOS and Android.
-The app, I mean; the pandemic is NOT free.
+The app, I mean; the pandemic is another story.

 3. Medical Joyworks Suite of Medical Apps